 “And you can knock that off!”
 I snapped at Zheng, emboldened by finally being home.
 “And please, shut the door before somebody sees us.
 Please?”

 Zheng closed the door without removing her eyes from Twil.
-My werewolf friend growled back, eyes narrowing in threat posture as Zheng’s grin widened again.
+My werewolf friend growled back as Zheng’s grin widened again.

 “Please, both of you, please,” I repeated, exasperated.
 “I am exhausted, we are in a crisis, please.”